 At Mount Holyoke College we don’t just talk about diversity.
 We live it.
 As an institution, we embrace our mission “to educate a diverse community of women at the highest level of academic excellence.”
 Faculty, staff and students are committed to an inclusive approach that supports, educates and nurtures the identity differences of everyone in our community.

-With students from 48 states and nearly 70 countries, ours is a truly multicultural community.
-Twenty percent of MHC students are international citizens, and 28 percent of domestic students identify as African American, Asian American, Latina, Native American, or multiracial.
-Mount Holyoke’s faculty and staff speak more than 50 languages.
+With students from 45 states and 78 countries, ours is a truly multicultural community.
+Twenty-seven percent of MHC students are international citizens, and 26 percent of domestic students identify as African American, Asian American, Latina, Native American or Alaska Native, Native Hawaiian or Pacific Islander, or multiracial.
 In all disciplines, you’ll find courses that incorporate a diversity of perspectives.
 The McCulloch Center for Global Initiatives complements these offerings with programs that weave engagement with a global world into campus life.

 Students can choose to participate in a range of student-run organizations that explore world cultures and traditions, political ideologies and activism, religions, the lesbian gay bisexual transgender community, and a host of other interests.
 In addition, Mount Holyoke hosts five cultural centers, as well as a Japanese teahouse and meditation garden.
 Eliot House, the College’s home for religious and spiritual activity, actively supports nine different faith groups and serves as a base for others.

 Read more about diversity and inclusion at Mount Holyoke.